Deep Reinforcement Learning with Spiking Q-learning: Experiments

 \subsubsection{Analysis of Decoders}

 We compare the performance of DSQN with different decoders on four games selected in alphabetical order (Table \ref{tab:decoders}).
-In all of these games, the DSQN with the maximum membrane voltage achieves better performance.
+In all of these games, DSQN (max-mem) achieves better performance than DSQN (mean-mem).
 Hence we use the maximum membrane voltage in the subsequent experiments.
+In terms of performance, DSQN (fr-decoder)~\cite{cramer2020heidelberg} is roughly equivalent to DSQN (max-mem).
+However, since the neuromorphic chips only support spike-driven computations, the firing rate needs to be calculated with the help of other traditional hardware to estimate the Q-value in DSQN (fr-decoder).
+For our method, we only need to utilize the existing components of neuromorphic chip, i.e., the amount of charge stored in the capacitor is used to represent the Q-value~\cite{kim2021chip}.